mesour/packager-server/readme.md

 ### Donate

-We will be more and more motivated if you contribute to the development of new features and current features improvements.
+If you contribute to the development, we will be more motivated to develop new features and improve existing features.

 [![Donate button](docs/img/donate.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GSDRZW9YGPE5G&source=url)